-As discussed above, the tax returns, and supporting documentation, will provide direct evidence as to Plaintiff's claimed damages.
-Such information does not only go to compensatory or actual damages as alleged in the complaint, but also her emotional/psychological/mental health type damages.
-(Plaintiff did not answer interrogatory no. 10 regarding her items of damages as stated above).
+As discussed above, the tax returns, and supporting documentation, will provide direct evidence as to Plaintiff's claimed damages, not only her loss of earning capacity claim, but also her emotional/psychological/mental health type damages.
 The time period will allow Defendant to compare how Plaintiff was doing in her life prior to, during, and after the alleged incident.
-To the extent that Plaintiff has only held the one job as identified in her answers to interrogatories, Defendant is entitled to the tax documents requested.
-Accordingly, Plaintiff's objection is required to be overruled, and Defendant is entitled to the documents requested (to the extent they exist) for each of the years 2002-2007.
+Accordingly, Plaintiff's objection is required to be overruled, and Defendant is entitled to the documents requested.